sec-fortress/Practical-Ethical-Hacking-Notes/Active Directory/Logical Active Directory Components.md

 ![](https://i.imgur.com/pigpqyr.png)

 5. Organizational Units (OU's) : is a subdivision within an Active Directory into which you can place users, groups, computers, and other organizational units.
-They can also represent functional or ad-hoc groupings, such as committee, a task force, a project management organization, a class (for education) and so on.
+They represent functional or ad-hoc groupings, such as committee, a task force, a project management organization, a class (for education) and so on. also o